FortAwesome/ember-fontawesome/UPGRADING.md

 In previous versions (<3.0), this configuration was handled automatically within the addon.
 To avoid unwanted behavior, we recommend adding these lines explicitly to your project.

-After making these changes, your `app/font-awesome.js/ts` and `app/app.js/ts` file should match the structure described in the [installation guide](https://github.com/FortAwesome/ember-fontawesome/tree/3.x?tab=readme-ov-file#installation)
+After making these changes, your `app/font-awesome.js/ts` and `app/app.js/ts` file should match the structure described in the [installation guide](https://github.com/FortAwesome/ember-fontawesome/tree/3.x?tab=readme-ov-file#installation).

+If you are using `.gjs / .gts`, check out the [installation guide](https://github.com/FortAwesome/ember-fontawesome/tree/3.x?tab=readme-ov-file#installation) for an alternative setup option.

 Note: If you passed the icon definition (object) to `@icon`, the only change you may need to make is importing the styles.
 Everything else should work as before.